ubuntu/ubuntu-desktop-documentation/docs/how-to/log-in-using-a-smart-card.md

 Using this PAM configuration smart card access will be the sole method to login.

-This is the default configuration, but we document it it for completeness:
+This is the default configuration, but we document it for completeness:

 ```bash
 update-alternatives --set gdm-smartcard /etc/pam.d/gdm-smartcard-sssd-exclusive